Jimmy Patronis: Early life and education

-Patronis was born in Panama City, Florida on April 13, 1972.
-Patronis attended Gulf Coast Community College, where he graduated with his associate degree in restaurant management in 1994, and Florida State University, where he graduated with his bachelor degree in political science in 1996.
+Patronis was born in Panama City, Florida, on April 13, 1972, of Greek descent.
+Patronis attended Gulf Coast Community College, where he graduated with an associate degree in restaurant management in 1994, and Florida State University, where he graduated with a bachelor's degree in political science in 1996.
 While at Florida State University, Patronis worked as an intern in the Florida Senate and the House of Commons of the United Kingdom.

+Early career

 After graduation, in 1998, he was appointed by Governor Lawton Chiles to the Florida Elections Commission and again in 2001 by Governor Jeb Bush where he served until 2003.
 Patronis also served as chairman of the Bay County Airport Authority from 2004 to 2006.

-Career

 Florida House of Representatives

 Due to term limits, Allan Bense, the speaker of the Florida House of Representatives, could not seek re-election in 2006.
-Patronis ran to succeed him in the 6th District, which included Gulf County, southern Bay County, and western Franklin County.
+Patronis ran to succeed him in the 6th district, which included Gulf County, southern Bay County, and western Franklin County.
 Patronis won the Republican primary with 39% of the vote, defeating Lee Sullivan, Cameron Floyd Skinner, and Bill Fisher.
 In the general election, Patronis defeated Democratic nominee Janice Lucas with 67% of the vote.
 He was re-elected without opposition in 2008.
 In 2010, he defeated Democratic nominee John McDonald with 78% of the vote.

 In 2012, following the reconfiguration of districts, Patronis remained in the 6th District, but it swapped its portions in Franklin County and Gulf County for a further incursion into Bay County.
 He was unopposed in both the primary and general elections, and thus was re-elected again unopposed.
 Patronis could not run for the Florida House again after 2012 due to term limits.

+Florida Public Service Commission

 In 2015, Patronis was appointed to the Florida Public Service Commission by Governor Rick Scott for a four-year term.
+He resigned from the commission on June 25, 2017, upon his announcement as Chief Financial Officer of Florida.